mlflow/mlflow-export-import/README.md

   * Share and collaborate with other data scientists in the same or another tracking server.
     * For example, clone a favorite experiment from another user in your own workspace.
   * Migrate experiments to another tracking server.
-    * For example, promote a registered model version (and its associated run) from the development to the production tracking server.
+    * For example, promote a registered model version (and its associated run) from the development to the test tracking server and then to the production tracking server.
   * Backup your MLflow objects.
   * Disaster recovery.

-### Migration modes
+### MLflow Export Import scenarios

 |Source tracking server | Destination tracking server | Note |
 |-------|------------|---|